Head-to-Head: JSS vs MaterializeCSS Analysis

 This package was last published over a year ago.
 It may not be actively maintained.Types definitions are provided via a separate npm package: @types/materialize-cssNumber of direct dependencies: 0Monthly npm downloads

 Materialize CSS is a modern responsive front-end framework based on Material Design principles.
-It provides a clean and intuitive user interface design with ready-to-use components like buttons, forms, cards, and navigation elements.
-Materialize CSS offers a grid system for easy layout structuring and responsive design, making it suitable for building mobile-first websites and web applications.
+It provides a clean and intuitive user interface with ready-to-use components like buttons, forms, cards, and navigation elements.
+Materialize CSS offers a grid system for easy layout structuring and supports customization through Sass variables and mixins.

 Alternatives: